 Graduate students from Penn and other institutions who have completed, or will complete their requirements for Ph.D. by the Fellowship start date

-Postdoctoral scholars from other institutions who have completed their dissertation within the last three years
+Postdoctoral scholars from other institutions who have completed their doctoral degree within the last two years

 Professional applicants (M.D., D.M.D., V.M.D., J.D., etc.) within a year of completing their post-degree professional training